 - Click “here” to be brought to the screen to enter your code and email.

-- Go to myKnowledge, sign in with your myNEU username and password, and search for “microsoft+online+training” (including the plus signs) to find the necessary codes.
+- Go to the Knowledge Base for the solution (you may need to sign in with your myNEU username and password) to find the necessary codes.

 - On the Microsoft site, enter the code for the track you wish to access.

 - The email address to use is your @neu.edu email.